induktio/thinker/Technical.md

 actual Makefiles and then compile them using g++-mingw-w64.
 A build script that does all these steps is provided in `tools/compile` folder.

-1. First install dependencies: `apt install build-essential g++-mingw-w64`
+1. First install dependencies: `apt install build-essential g++-mingw-w64-i686`
 2. Clone [cbp2make](https://github.com/dmpas/cbp2make) and compile it from sources.
-3. Install `cbp2make` binary on a location that is included in the PATH variable.
+3. Install `cbp2make` binary on a folder included in the environment PATH.
 4. Build Thinker: `./tools/compile/mingw-compile.sh`
 5. Get compiled binaries from: `build/bin/`